cmohge1/lrbs-digital-editing-intro-2019/day4.md

 For a refresher, consult the [TEI for Transcription slides](../TEI-documentary-transcription.pdf)

-### Seminar 11: Using TEI to mark-up versions of texts with TextLab
+### Seminar 11: Using TEI to encode genetic texts with TextLab

 General Instructions